sambacha/climaxxing/README.md

 CLIMaxxing follows these steps to generate and run tests:

-1. **Parsing**: The tool reads the bash completion script (typically named something like `cast.d`) and parses it to extract all commands, subcommands, and their respective options.
+1. **Parsing**: The tool reads the bash completion script and parses it to extract all commands, subcommands, and their respective options.

 2. **Test Generation**: Using the parsed information, CLIMaxxing generates a series of BATS tests.
 These include:
    - Full completion tests for each command and subcommand